ola-cupriak/predicting-the-formation-of-chromatin-loops-using-genomic-data/src/predicting_the_formation_of_chromatin_loops_using_genomic_data/pipelines/model_training/README.md

 The below lists describe the parameters that can be changed to obtain the desired results.
 Parameters that are not in the lists below should not be changed, as they ensure the correct operation of the pipeline.

-- run_name: name of experiment to be recorded in MLflow; it is **good practice** to set unique names for experiments that **start with "within" or "across" word** depending on the type of models being trained
+- run_name - name of experiment to be recorded in MLflow; it is **good practice** to set unique names for experiments that **start with "within" or "across" word** depending on the type of models being trained
 - random_state
 - data_fraction: fraction of data to be used for training and evaluation of models (the same percentage of positive and negative examples will be drawn); float in the range 0-1
 - cell_types: list of cell types to be used for training and evaluation of models